-Allow me to read to you from one of my favorites, Daphne Du Maurier’s Gothic novel, Rebecca: “Last night I dreamt I went to Manderlay again.
+Allow me to read to you from one of my favorites, Daphne Du Maurier’s Gothic novel, Rebecca: “Last night I dreamt I went to Manderley again.
 It seemed to me I stood by the iron gate leading to the drive, and for a while I could not enter, for the way was barred to me.
 There was a padlock and a chain upon the gate.
 I called in my dream to the lodge-keeper, and had no answer, and peering closer through the rusted spokes of the gate I saw the lodge was uninhabited.”
 My beloved grandmother had suggested Hitchcock’s film adaptation when I was much younger.
 As if I wasn’t already bewitched by all things long ago, Rebecca would further lure me astray and soon after I would retire from the modern world in my mind.
 For Rebecca’s mysterious introduction was one of the best entrances to the Bygone I had ever found.
 At times I wished I could have pulled the portal door closed behind me.
-Du Maurier’s main character, the second Mrs. de Winter’s magical debut describes floating as a spirit through the wrought iron barrier, up the winding drive, only to discover Nature has taken over the once glorious mansion of Manderlay.
-This idea of being under the spell of a home, a large estate with a proper name…Manderlay, no less, held me as a young reader.
-Of course, Rebecca herself, haunts the main character but it is interesting that the Manderlay mansion and grounds Called to the curiously nameless main character in her dreams.
+Du Maurier’s main character, the second Mrs. de Winter’s magical debut describes floating as a spirit through the wrought iron barrier, up the winding drive, only to discover Nature has taken over the once glorious mansion of Manderley.
+This idea of being under the spell of a home, a large estate with a proper name…Manderley, no less, held me as a young reader.
+Of course, Rebecca herself, haunts the main character but it is interesting that the Manderley mansion and grounds Called to the curiously nameless main character in her dreams.

 When I muse on Rebecca and the all-possessing power of a home, an enshrouded, alluring estate of local lore comes to mind.
-For it seems to me that Omaha has its own Manderlay—a mysterious, abandoned, brick mansion traced in a high, proud wrought iron gate complete with leaning lanterns.
+For it seems to me that Omaha has its own Manderley—a mysterious, abandoned, brick mansion traced in a high, proud wrought iron gate complete with leaning lanterns.
 This sprawling estate continues to pique the curiosity of many a sleuth in our town decade after decade, long having inhabited the south side of 93rd and West Dodge Road.
 Although in full view, she is an elusive one with all of the compelling trappings of a great mystery novel or a sensational Victorian piece.
 Everything about 9301 West Dodge Road whispers, “Privé…” I submit the following as intriguing literary evidence: a locked entrance gate for as long as anyone can remember.
 A winding brick drive leads a lonely path up to a wide, contented Georgian estate, a mossy mansion untouched by human hands in recent decades.
 Never a car.
 Never as much as a late night kitchen snack light.
 Only the massive trees are proudly reflected in her expansive, well-balanced windows or are those the trees clean through to the other side of the home?
 A curious, eye-catching churchlike addition to the brick residence extends a large, white cross.
 Strange, improvised pieces of lumber were long ago fashioned to conceal what might have once been proper signage at her perimeter entry walls.
 These very walls oddly extend to perpendicular 93rd and 94th Streets, almost as if this palatial home offered (or concealed) a gated community or a compound entrance.

 These photos were all taken in September of 2015, before I started the website.